bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Manager requests to generate tasks report.
+1. Manager requests to generate tasks status report.
-2. AddressBook generate tasks report and show.
+2. TeamScape generate tasks status report and show.

     Use case ends.

 **Extensions**

 * 2a.
 Empty task list
     * 2a1.
-AddressBook shows an error message.
+TeamScape shows a No Task Found message.

       Use case ends.